CISM/cism.github.io/bib/readme.txt

 This directory includes a bibtex file exported by Matt from his Mendeley library that includes CISM-related references.

 To update:
 1. update the cism_bib.bib file or have Matt update it.
+(Matt has a collection in his Mendeley library called "CISM refs".
+He adds new citations to that, then selects-all, and exports them to overwrite the cism_bib.bib file in this directory.)

 2. regenerate the html using one of these methods:
 a) bibtex2html